How to Securely Connect and Manage Distributed Apps

 Managing Hybrid Cloud Networks

-Managing multi-cloud networks is another important challenge in hybrid cloud deployments.
+Managing multi-cloud networks is another critical challenge in hybrid cloud deployments.
 Using GKE, a direct connection between on-prem workloads and the multi-cloud environment can be created in a simple way.
 This was explained at our recent webinar with Megaport, Google, and Qwinix, where David McDaniel from Qwinix demoed how Google Anthos works on Bare Metal Cloud.

 The demo showcased how a website is loaded from either BMC or GKE, based on load balancing or preset routing rules, to illustrate the utilization of a hybrid cloud platform that is safe, fast, and reliable.